tatsuya/effective-java/chapter-8.md

 ## Item 50: Avoid strings where other types are more appropriate

 Avoid the natural tendency to represent objects as strings when better data types exist or can be written.
 Used inappropriately, strings are more cumbersome, less flexible, slower, and more error-prone than other types.
 Types for which strings are commonly misused include primitive types, enums, and aggregate types.

+## Item 51: Beware the performance of string concatenation

+Don’t use the string concatenation operator to combine more than a few strings unless performance is irrelevant.
+Use `StringBuilder`’s append method instead.
+Alternatively, use a character array, or process the strings one at a time instead of combining them.